Camping in the Twin Cities

 Tent campers might prefer the rustic 57-site Lake Auburn campground at Carver Park Reserve in Victoria, which is connected by the Lake Minnetonka Regional LRT Trail to the lakeside village of Excelsior.

-For camping farther west of the Twin Cities, in Wright, Meeker and Kandiyohi counties, see Camping out west.
+For camping farther west of the Twin Cities, see Camping in Kandiyohi.

 © Three Rivers Parks

 At Baker Park Reserve in Maple Plain, a camper is just half an hour from downtown Minneapolis.

 Reservations open the first business day of January.
 Call Bunker Hills at 763-862-4970 and Rice Creek at 651-426-7564 or reserve online.